Katamori/sparatiro/README.md

 ## Simple pages

-Create an HTML file, but instead of the regular tags, include only `__engine/sparatiro.js`.
+Create an HTML file, but instead of the regular tags, include only `__engine/sparatiro.js` with a `script` tag.

 ## Namespaces

 Namespaces are defined in the title (that is, the filename) separated by `~`.

+## Article index

+Since Sparatiro is backend-agnostic, the only way of implementing features involving search (e.g. wanted pages, content, what links here) is by maintaining a manual article index by yourself.

+The article index file is `__settings/index.json` and you can use it by simply listing them as in the example.

+For security and usability reasons, "unindexed" pages (HTML files with name not appearing in the index) won't be rendered by Sparatiro.

 ## Development